 Whether you are looking for fun, outdoor adventures, or educational experiences, there are so many activities in Billings to choose from.
 With so many options, you’re sure to find something that everyone will enjoy.
 For a fun way to learn more about the history of Billings, consider heading to the Pictograph Cave State Park.
 Read on to learn more about this historical location in Billings.

-Conveniently located just a short drive from Downtown Billings, the state park offers a unique one to two hour adventure that all can enjoy.
+Conveniently located just a short drive from Downtown Billings, the state park offers a unique one to two-hour adventure that all can enjoy.
 At the state park, there’s a looped trail up to where the pictographs are located.
-At this location, you can learn more about the prehistoric hunters that called Montana home.
-Learn about the early history of Montana and about the early habitation of the area.
-Around the cave sightings, there is a number of informative posts as well as rangers that are available for any questions that may arise while you explore the park.
+At this location, you can learn more about the prehistoric hunters that called Montana their home.
+Learn about the early history of Montana and the first habitation of the area.
+Around the cave sightings, there are several informative posts as well as rangers that are available for any questions that may arise while you explore the park.